-Leipzig is often labelled “City of Books” which traces back to its historical significance as a centre for printing and book trading.
-Its legacy is still visible in numerous museums, exhibitions, the German National Library and the famous Leipzig Book Fair (the second largest of its kind in Germany).
+Leipzig is also a university city and boasts many renowned research institutions, including three Max Planck institutes.
+It is often labelled ‘City of Books’ due to its historical significance as a centre for printing and book trading.
+This legacy is still visible in numerous museums, exhibitions, the German National Library and the famous Leipzig Book Fair, the second largest of its kind in Germany.

 |Further information on Leipzig (in English) is available here:||City of Leipzig|